duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 You will be spinning the motors and you don't want your drone to fly off your desk!

-### Launch Cleanflight
+### Launch Cleanflight Configurator

-1. Open up Cleanflight on your base station.
+1. Open up Cleanflight Configurator on your base station.

 ### Connect your drone

-1. Plug your drone's FC into your base station (via the USB to micro USB cable)
+1. Plug your drone's Flight Controller into your base station (via the USB to micro USB cable)

 1. Press `"Connect"` in the top right corner of Cleanflight.
 (You won't need to do this if `"autoconnect"` was selected)